-The Austrian market for baby food is extremely concentrated, with the two leaders supplying 82% of market value in 2016 and 79% of volume.
-Hipp has been market leader for many years in terms of volume, and in 2016 is thought to have inched ahead of Danone in value too.
-Hipp dominates in meals, juices and teas, and lies second in milks and cereals, where Danone leads.
+The Austrian market for baby food is extremely concentrated, with two companies supplying 82% of market value in 2016 and 79% of volume.
+Hipp has been market leader for many years in terms of volume and in 2016 is thought to have passed Danone in value too.
+Hipp has strong sales in meals, juices, and teas, while Danone leads in milks and cereals.

 BWK has acquired part of Nestlé’s business.

-At the end of 2014, number three player Nestlé sold its Alete brand to a consortium led by the Stuttgart investment group BWK GmbH, leaving Nestlé weakened, represented only by its Beba brand.
+At the end of 2014, Nestlé sold its Alete brand to a consortium led by the Stuttgart investment group BWK, leaving Nestlé represented only by its Beba brand.

 BWK has risen to the challenge

-BWK is currently marginally behind Nestlé in fourth place.
-However, its recent programme of new product development positions it well to shake up the status quo, especially in the meals sector, which is expected to be the fastest growing sector over the next five years.
-It is unlikely to succeed in threatening the pre-eminence of the existing leaders, but certainly has the potential to clinch the number three spot, and to disrupt Hipp’s almost unchallenged position in the meals sector.
+BWK is currently marginally behind Nestlé.
+However, its recent programme of new product development positions it well, especially in the meals sector, which is expected to be the fastest growing sector over the next five years.
+It is unlikely to succeed in threatening the pre-eminence of existing leaders, but has the potential to disrupt Hipp’s position in the meals sector.